 The Dentist’s Role in Intervention

-In order to properly comply with the legal mandate for all health professionals to report suspected cases of child maltreatment, dentists must be cognizant of their responsibilities as outlined by the American Dental Association (ADA).6 These responsibilities include:
+According to the American Dental Association’s (ADA) Principles of Ethics and Code of Conduct, dentists shall be obliged to become familiar with the signs of abuse and neglect and to report suspected cases to the proper authorities, consistent with state laws.
+In all 50 states, health care providers (including dentists) are mandated to report suspected cases of abuse and neglect to social services or law enforcement agencies.
+In order to properly comply with the legal mandate for all health professionals to report suspected cases of child maltreatment, dentists must be cognizant of their responsibilities as outlined by the American Dental Association (ADA).6

 To observe and examine any suspicious evidence that can be ascertained in the office.